Welcome to BushArts.com

 This component too, comes in different varieties, and it is the type supported by your Motherboard that you would need to use.

-Graphics Chip (3D Card)
+Graphics (3D Card)

 For a very long time, processing the graphics out to your Monitor was a "Bottleneck" that would slow down a system considerably.
 Every single pixel has to be drawn on screen many times a second.
 With the advent of 3D cards into computers, some of this bottleneck has reduced, relieving the Processor of some of the heavy duty work.

 Current top shelf Graphics cards are virtually mini computers themselves, (and just as expensive).
-With their own memory chips on the card, a good graphics card will allow a PC to function somewhere near the designed system capacity.
+With their own processing chips on the card, a good graphics card will allow a PC to function somewhere near the designed system capacity.
 Cheaper systems have the graphics chip built onto the Motherboard, sharing your system Ram.

-Hard Disk Drives (Storage)
+Hard Drives (Storage)

 Usually you would recognize the Hard Disk as your "C" drive, although it is common for systems to be built with more than one drive, or to have the Drive "partitioned" or divided into seperate individual drive sections.